Simulators and Virtual Machines

 In this section you will find the different ways that you can run the simulators and virtual machines and why you would want to.
 These are listed in order of complexity.

 The NSV and HMI Simulation verifies that the NSVs (Network Shared Variables) are communicating between a Windows 10 virtual machine which is publishing the NSV’s and a Docker container which is running the HMI (Human Machine Interface).
-This HMI is the actual HMI which is running on the TMA, you can read more about the Installing HMI.
-The Docker container you will be pulling is a CentOS7 machine where all the steps described in Installing HMI have been completed and then exported for quick use.
+This HMI is the actual HMI which is running on the TMA, you can read more about the human-machine-interface.
+The Docker container you will be pulling is a CentOS7 machine where all the steps described in human-machine-interface have been completed and then exported for quick use.

 3. Take note of the IP address that you assigned the Windows 10 machine in step 2, we will need it.
 This is because there are few steps when configuring the HMI that assumes the user to know what IP address they need to assign during a configuration step.
 In order for the HMI to work it must be able to find the NSV’s.
 The HMI looks for the NSV’s based on a few configuration files that you will be setting.
 These configuration files must contain the IP address which you created in Step 2.
 Knowing this background and the IP address you assigned in step 2 you are ready to complete the steps in HMI (Humane Machine Interface).